spring-media/adsolutions-implementationReference/publisher/toto_test_file.md

 ### Important Notes

 - For Intext Outstream and for Richmedia we just need one placement with Appnexus.
-- __IMPORTANT__ Please palace the "inpage" placement in the required position for InText.
+- __IMPORTANT__ Please place the "inpage" placement in the required position for InText.
 Take care that we need the whole website wide for it.